Dev-Change-Makers-Community/Microsoft-Build-Sessions/From-zero-to-deployed-on-azure-with-ai-agents/README.md

 /login
 ```

-When prompted what account do you want to log into, select GitHub.com.
-Copilot will prompt you to enter any key to open a browser to complete login.
+When prompted, select 'GitHub.com' to log into the account.
+Copilot will prompt you to enter any key to open a browser to complete the login.
 Follow the instructions in Copilot to complete authorization using the signed-in account.

 ![Alt Text](pictures/login_to_Copilot.png)

 ### Disable Rubberduck Agent (not needed here)

-Use the following prompt in copilot to disable rubberduck agent in Copilot CLI as it's not needed for the lab session:
+Use the following prompt in Copilot to disable the Rubberduck agent in Copilot CLI, as it's not needed for the lab session:

 Say to Copilot
- Update the settings.json for Copilot CLI to disable rubber duck with this, "builtInAgents": {"rubberDuck": false},
+ Update the settings.json for Copilot CLI to disable rubber duck with this: "builtInAgents": {"rubberDuck": false},

 ![Alt Text](pictures/Disable_rubberduck.png)

 Then say "Yes" to confirm the change.

 ![Alt Text](pictures/Yes_to_confirm.png)
-Once done, the agent will be disabled and you will see the following message:
+Once done, the agent will be disabled, and you will see the following message:

 ![Alt Text](pictures/Disable_rubberduck.png)